Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20230228-intro-to-python-1/lesson.md

 > The script should prompt the user for a greeting and a name as interactive input, and print
 > `{Greeting}, {Name}!`

+You'll need to test the script using the terminal, in part because Jupyter doesn't reliably allow user input in output blocks.

 ---
 ## 10. Problem Set